 Would I go back to Antwerp?

 My visit to Antwerp was disappointing.
 Between the gloomy weather, both viewpoints were closed and the main buildings I wanted to see were covered in scaffolding, there wasn’t much to see.
 If I make my way back to Brussels for Christmas markets at some point I might try and get back to Antwerp (there was a great stationery shop there – see this post).
-If you’re trying to decide on a day trip from Brussels I preferred Bruges and Ghent (blog post on that coming soon).
+If you’re trying to decide on a day trip from Brussels I preferred Bruges and Ghent.

 See my best of Brussels in 2 days itinerary here.